temedeus/universe-exploration/README.md

 Setup run configuration with *Android* module.
 You can also setup an emulator using Android tools: https://developer.android.com/studio/run/emulator

-Recommended way of running is hooking up a real device to the computer and running it on that one instead of an emulator.
+Recommended way of running is hooking up a real device to the computer and running UE on that one instead of an emulator.
 Depending on your setup Android emulator might not run sufficiently enough.

 # Project status
 Universe Exploration is still a work-in-progress.
 The source code is open for fork, reviews and so forth.